Breast Cancer: Defining the Disease

 Receptor (PR)

-A PR is a protein found on the cell surface that can bind to progesterone to help cells grow.
+PR is intracellular like ER.
 PR-positive means that the cancer has PRs.
 PR-positive is also referred to as HR-positive.
 If the cancer does not have any PRs, it’s considered PR-negative.

 Human Epidermal Growth Factor